-Because the blue-nosed pup is rare, many unscrupulous breeders will breed blue noses together.
+Because this color combination is rare, many unscrupulous breeders will breed blue noses together.
 This is regardless of whether they are ill, too old, too young, or closely related (i.e., a parent with pup or siblings with siblings).
 This practice is called inbreeding, and it can cause serious health problems because the gene pool is limited.

-If you are determined to have a blue-nosed Pitbull, you should always work with a reputable breeder who would never create blue-nosed Pitbulls by inbreeding.
+If you are determined to have a blue nosed Pitbull, you should always work with a reputable breeder who would never create their dogs through inbreeding.
 Yes, you might have to pay a little more for them, but you can guarantee that the chances of them being healthy are much higher.
 In the long run, this will probably save you lots in vet bills too.

-From a reputable breeder, you can expect to pay anywhere between $1,000 and $3,000 for a blue-nosed Pitbull.
+From a reputable breeder, you can expect to pay anywhere between $1,000 and $3,000 for a purebred puppy.
 If you’re wondering how to find a reputable breeder, look for one with a professional website (no ads on Craigslist), and breeders who will invite you to see the pups and their parents in person.
 Ask for health clearances, and reviews from previous customers are great too.

-If you are thinking about rescuing a blue-nosed Pitbull, you probably won’t be surprised to learn that there are more Pitbulls in rescue shelters than any other dog breed.
+If you are thinking about rescuing, you probably won’t be surprised to learn that there are more Pitbulls in rescue shelters than any other dog breed.
 Although this is sad, it means many lovely Pitbulls are waiting for their forever home.
-Visit your local rescue centers, or dedicated Pitbull Rescue websites, and speak to the contacts there about blue-nosed Pitbulls.
+Visit your local rescue centers, or dedicated Pitbull Rescue websites, and speak to the contacts there about finding one with this coat color.

 Frequently Asked Questions

-The difference between a blue nose and a red nose is that the blue nose has a blue nose, and the red-nose has a, you guessed it, red-nose.
+The difference between the two is the nose and coat coloring.
 The blue nose is as a result of a diluted recessive gene, and the red nose is a result of another rare recessive gene.
 Both the blue and the red-nose are rarer than the standard black-nose Pitbull.

 If you stood your blue nose Pitbull next to any black-nosed dog (which is the majority of dogs) you’d be able to instantly tell the difference.
-Of course, he hasn’t got a blue nose, as that would look pretty odd.
-Instead, it’s a more subtle grayish-blue, which is diluted black.
-The blue-nosed Pitbull is the same as any other Pitbull, except he has a blue nose and increased health concerns.
+Their noses are s a more subtle grayish-blue, which is diluted black.

-Can I Register my Blue Nose Pitbull with the AKC?
+Can I register my dog with the AKC?

 No. Unfortunately, the American Kennel Club does not recognize the American Pitbull Terrier as a breed.
 Instead, you will have to register him with the United Kennel Club.
-And thankfully, they accept blue-nosed Pitbulls.
+And thankfully, they accept this coat color.
 The only color that they do not recognize is the merle coat and those Pitbulls with albinism.

 This is dependent on where you live, but if Pitbulls are allowed, the blue nose is allowed too.
 Some geographic areas have breed restrictions.
-If the Pitbull is banned in a particular area, so too is the blue nose Pitbull.
-If you are thinking about welcoming a blue nose into your life, be sure to check out your local laws, as well as tenancy agreements and insurance requirements, etc.
+If the Pitbull is banned in a particular area, so too is this variation of the breed.
+If you are thinking about welcoming one into your life, be sure to check out your local laws, as well as tenancy agreements and insurance requirements, etc.

-So, there you have it, everything that you need to know about the blue-nosed American Pitbull Terrier, and his blue nose.
-As well as everything else that you need to understand if you are thinking about welcoming this guy into your life.
+So, there you have it, everything that you need to know about the blue nosed American Pitbull Terrier, and his blue nose.
+As well as everything else that you need to understand if you are thinking about welcoming this pup into your life.

 Hopefully, we have made your decision a little clearer if you were wondering whether he is the right canine for you.
 As well as putting straight some Pitbull truths and myths.
 Overall, just like any Pitbull, he makes a fantastic family pet and a loyal sidekick.
 He also makes a hardworking ranch colleague if you need to employ a canine herder.